Brobin/drf-generators/README.rst

 ``--force``                Overwrite existing files without the warning prompt.
 ``-f``, ``--format``       Format to use when generating views and urls.
 Valid options: ``viewset``, ``apiview``, ``function``, ``modelviewset``.
 Default: ``viewset``.
 ``-d``, ``--depth``        Serialization depth for related models.
-Default: 0
+Default: 0 ``-t``, ``--template``     Use templates from a package.
+Default: internal templates
 ========================== ===================================================

-**Example:** Generate everything for the app ``api`` with function style views, overwriting existing files, with a serialization depth of 2.
+**Example:** Generate everything for the app ``api`` from custom templates, with function style views, overwriting existing files, and with a serialization depth of 2.

 .. code-block:: bash

-    $ python manage.py generate api --format function --force -- depth=2
+    $ python manage.py generate api --template my_drf_template --format function --force --depth=2

 -------------------